tahyuu/tire_pressure/README.md

-# kitty time meter system
+# tire pressure meter system

 ### Introduction
 the program is designed for child study time system. it can help child check how many time cost on each items of task.